Holly Mckay

 Answered by Boring Money

-You're not alone — this stuff looks far more intimidating than it actually is, and the good news is you only need to understand a handful of terms to get the gist.
+You're not alone.
+This stuff looks far more intimidating than it actually is, and the good news is you only need to understand a handful of terms to get the gist.
 Here are the main ones you'll come across:

 P/E ratio (price-to-earnings) tells you how expensive a share is relative to the profits the company makes.
 You work it out by dividing the share price by the earnings per share.
 A high P/E means investors are paying a lot for each pound of profit — usually because they expect strong growth ahead.
 A low P/E can mean a company is cheap, or that the market has doubts about it.
 There's no magic "right" number; it's most useful for comparing similar companies in the same sector.